evansbenj/2024_BIO722/1_Lecture_1.md

 In this sequence the number signs indicate low quality reads at the end (right side) of the sequence.

 ## Example data
 The data we will be working witb are single end 100 bp reads from one Illumina lane.
-The data are from 9 individuals that were barcoded and multiplexed on this lane (see below).
+The data are from 9 individuals that were barcoded and multiplexed on this lane (see below for more explanation).
 The path to the data is:

 `XXX\forward.fastq`

 ## Quality Control
 Before we do anything with individual sequences, it is a good idea to survey the overall quality of the data.
 We can do this with many free tools; for this class we will use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 To run this program please type this:
 `#path_to_FastQC/fastqc datafile`
-where `datafile` is the example dataset.
+where `datafile` is the example dataset listed above (or whereever your data are).
 This should give you some feedback about the analysis as it runs and generate a file called `datafile.zip`.
 Please download this to your computer, uncompress it, and open the `.html` file in a browser.
 Ben will go over some of the quality control plots that were generated.

 ## De-Multiplexing